jncabelin/CoffeeMachine/README.md

-CoffeeMachine machine is a simple .NET Core app that controls an imaginary internet-connected coffee machine.
+CoffeeMachine app is a simple .NET Core app that controls an imaginary internet-connected coffee machine.